 - While University museums, libraries and gardens can act as a partner organisation for a CDA, they may not partner with a faculty member at their parent university.

 - A collaboration agreement should be drawn up between the university and the partner organisation before a CDA commences, so as to ensure that all parties, including the student, are aware of, and understand, the requirements and responsibilities underlying the partnership.
+Your home university will manage this.

 1. University supervisor details

 All proposals must be submitted by a supervisory team including a lead university supervisor, who takes administrative responsibility for the project.
 By submitting the proposal the university supervisor confirms that they are eligible to supervise doctoral students at their institution.
+They also agree to allowing us to include their university email address in the CDA advert to facilitate enquiries from prospective applicants.

 2. CDA project

-3. Supervision and training arrangements at the partner organisation
+3. Supervision and training arrangements

 All CDAs must be jointly supervised by someone at the partner organisation.
 In this section you must identify the partner supervisor, and briefly summarise what specialised training, facilities and expertise are offered by the partner organisation and supervisor.